Hemorrhoidectomy

 What methods are available for pain management after hemorrhoidectomy?

 Minor bleeding is usually normal; clean the anal area with warm water and apply antibiotic ointment.
-If bleeding is profuse, persistent over 20 minutes, or accompanied by clots and severe pain, it may indicate vessel ligation failure or infection, requiring urgent hospital evaluation.
+If bleeding is profuse, persistent over 20 minutes, or accompanied by blood clots and severe pain, it may indicate vessel ligature failure or infection, requiring urgent hospital evaluation.
 Monitoring bleeding daily during the first week is important for self-assessment.

 What special bowel preparations are required before and after surgery?